hoodiecrow/ConsTcl/README.md

 __read-unquoted-expr__

-When a comma is found in the input stream, `parse-unquoted-expr` is activated.
+When a comma is found in the input stream, `read-unquoted-expr` is activated.
 If it reads an at-sign (@) it selects the symbol `unquote-splicing`, otherwise it selects the symbol `unquote`.
 Then it reads an entire expression and returns it wrapped in the selected symbol.
 Both of these expressions are only suppposed